 Google Forms for Assessments

 I know that this isn’t an activity per se, but testing does require your class time and your energy, so it seems pretty active to me (ha!).
 Whether you are in-person or online or hybrid, you need to say goodbye to hand-grading your assessments.
 BYE!
 Most learning management systems can test, grade, and distribute feedback to students.
 If you do not have a LMS with your school, good news, Google Classroom is free and using Google Forms for assessments is the best!
 Besides the aforementioned benefits, Maneuvering the Middle curriculum has all of its unit tests on Google Forms.
-You can get them here or they come included in our curriculum.
-And by early next year, we are planning to also have all of our quizzes digital too!
+You can get Digital Assessments (update 2022: and our digital quizzes too!) in our All Access membership.

 Since I am a member of several middle school math Facebook groups, I frequently see teachers ask for activity ideas for students to participate in virtually.
 One of these 4 online gaming platforms is ALWAYS mentioned.
 Why?
 Because students love them and teachers love them.
 All four platforms have pivoted their models to work with distance learning and they all have free features.
 Learn more about Gimkit here, Quizizz here, Kahoot here, and Booket here.
 The best part?
 Students who are typically reluctant about math become your must enthusiastic participants.